This post may contain affiliate links. Please see disclosure policy here.

 Other fruits that work well are raspberries, blueberries, mandarin oranges, and kiwi slices.

-This recipe makes 6 individual tarts but you could make one large tart using a full tart pan, a pie tin or a springform pan.
+If you do not have individual tart pans, you can make one large tart using a full tart pan, a pie tin or a springform pan.

 Be sure and follow me over on You Tube for weekly cooking demos.